TrellixVulnTeam/swahilipython_SCMU/Doc/library/tokenize.rst

    The result is an iterator yielding named tuples, exactly like :func:`.tokenize`.
 It does not yield an :data:`~token.ENCODING` token.

-All constants from the :mod:`token` module are also exported from :mod:`tokenize`.
+All constants kutoka the :mod:`token` module are also exported kutoka :mod:`tokenize`.

 Another function is provided to reverse the tokenization process.
 This is